anthonyrrispoli/syllabus-tr/README.md

 # syllabus-tr
+Tony Rispoli, anthonyrrispoli@lewisu.edu.
-HTML webpage of course syllabus
+HTML webpage of course syllabus for Software Engineering.
+All content is original.